Principal's Message

 If you have any questions, please contact the nurses at 585-349-5351 or [email protected].

-I hope you and your family have a wonderful spring break.
-My next update will be sent on Friday, April 12, 2024.
-As always, please do not hesitate to reach out with any questions or concerns.
+I hope you and your family have a wonderful weekend.
+As always, please reach out if you need anything.

 Take care,